Emei (musician): 2023 - 2024: Scatterbrain and RABBITHOLE

 In November 2024, Li released her third EP, RABBITHOLE.
-She described it as “going through this journey of going down into panic and anxiety and then coming out of it.”
+She described it as "going through this journey of going down into panic and anxiety and then coming out of it."
+Her single with Whethan, "SUNNYD", was released in October 2024 in partnership with the beverage company SunnyD.

+2025 - Present: Night at the Opera

+In early 2026, Li released two singles from her upcoming EP.
+On June 12, 2026, Li released her 5th EP Night of the Opera.

 Personal life

 In 2022, Li graduated from Yale University with a degree in cognitive science.

 In 2024, Li lost her grandmother, who was a big part of her childhood.
 The song "ginger tea" is dedicated to her.